 Spend categorization does not have to be painful.
 Granted, it can be time-consuming and demanding, but the time spent on developing a robust category structure will pay off handsomely.
 Extracting usable information from historical company spend data sounds easy in principle but in practice it can be challenging.
 Without a firm foundation, the information you generate from the raw data may be incomplete, error-ridden and unreliable.

 Let’s start with a spend categorization structure that’s customized to your business.
-Spend is classified based on a hierarchy of categories, from general to specific, and may extend down to 4 levels of granular detail.
-Though it’s possible to extend the hierarchy beyond 4 levels, we find that last levels are either repetitive or an unfeasible level of granularity in terms of the categorization effort required.
+Spend is classified based on a hierarchy of categories, from general to specific, and extends down by up to 6-7 levels of granular detail.
+Though it’s possible to extend the hierarchy beyond 4 levels, we find that last levels are often either repetitive or an unfeasible level of granularity in terms of the categorization effort required.
+A good rule of thumb is that the last level of the taxonomy should be able to be sourced with a single RFP.

 This hierarchy is also called a taxonomy or a category tree - which is an essential part of the science or technique of spend categorization (also called spend classification).
 Here is a simple example of a taxonomy for professional services: